linuxserver/docker-documentation/docs/general/swag.md

 # SWAG

 The goal of this guide is to give you ideas on what can be accomplished with the [LinuxServer SWAG docker image](https://hub.docker.com/r/linuxserver/swag) and to get you started.
 We will explain some of the basic concepts and limitations, and then we'll provide you with common examples.
-If you have further questions, you can ask on [our forum](https://discourse.linuxserver.io/) or join our Discord for conversations: <https://discord.gg/YWrKVTn>
+If you have further questions, you can ask on [our forum](https://discourse.linuxserver.io/) or join our [Discord](https://linuxserver.io/discord) for conversations.

 ## Introduction